ElfIncredible/Breast-Cancer-Classification---ML-Prediction/README.md

 # Breast Cancer Classification - ML Prediction
-The goal is to predict whether someone has breast cancer or not.
+This project involves building and deploying a logistic regression model to classify breast cancer as malignant or benign.
 ** Demonstrate a typical workflow for analyzing a dataset, training a machine learning model, evaluating its performance, and making predictions on new data for a binary classification task related to breast cancer detection.
 ## Table of Content
 - [Project Overview](#project-overview)